saj9191/ripple/README.md

 ### Match
 Give a set of keys, match returns the key with the highest score
 ##### Arguments
-* batch_size: Number of items to load at once.
 * chunk_size: Number of bytes to load at once.
 * format: Type of file to be split (.mzML, .txt, .csv)
 * find: What to look for.
 Currently only supports highest sum.